vuejs/docs/docs/components/props.md

    </div>

-### Mutating Object / Array Props {#mutating-object-array-props}
+### Mutating Object / Array Props

 When objects and arrays are passed as props, while the child component cannot mutate the prop binding, it **will** be able to mutate the object or array's nested properties.
 This is because in JavaScript objects and arrays are passed by reference, and it is unreasonably expensive for Vue to prevent such mutations.

 The main drawback of such mutations is that it allows the child component to affect parent state in a way that isn't obvious to the parent component, potentially making it more difficult to reason about the data flow in the future.
 As a best practice, you should avoid such mutations unless the parent and child are tightly coupled by design.
-In most cases, the child should [emit an event](/guide/components/events.html) to let the parent perform the mutation.
+In most cases, the child should [emit an event](/docs/components/events.html) to let the parent perform the mutation.

-## Prop Validation {#prop-validation}
+## Prop Validation

 Components can specify requirements for their props, such as the types you've already seen.
 If a requirement is not met, Vue will warn you in the browser's JavaScript console.
 This is especially useful when developing a component that is intended to be used by others.